English: Lesser White-fronted

 the species evaluated as-Vulnerable.

-Iran and China.
-In Mongolia the species occur in the Kherlen, Ulz Rivers valleys,
+Distribution and range In Mongolia: The species occur in the Kherlen, Ulz Rivers valleys,

 Khokh, Doroo, Khaichiin Tsagaan, Khoriin Tsagaan and Delger Tsagaan Lakes.
 The